One-off Performances and commissions.

 ‘No Flying Tonight’

-Made for ‘Breza Festival, Osijek.
+Made for ‘Breza Festival in Osijek.
 Croatia’ and then also performed on two other occasions.

 . . .

-The performer is placed within the fabric of an elastic white net 10 metres squared.
+The performer works in an elastic white net 10 metres squared.

-Each corner is anchored to an elastic rope tied-off above the level of the performer’s head.
+It is anchored to the surroundings with elastics tied-off above the level of the performer’s head.

 Inside the net the performer is naked but for a tatty pair of fairy wings; his eyes and armpits are smudged in red.
 He has a small red umbrella.